mankees/update_deps/README.md

 # Update package.json Dependencies

-This simple [mankees](https://github.com/bebraw/mankees) plugin takes a peek at your `package.json` dependencies and devDependencies and updates them to the newest.
+This [mankees](https://github.com/mankees/cli) plugin takes a peek at your `package.json` dependencies and devDependencies and updates them to the newest.